afyaa-alkhamisi/investigate-a-dataset-tmdb-movies/README.md

 ```

 ## Licensing and Acknowledgements
-This project was presented as part of the data analyst nanodegree program at Udacity.
+This project was presented as part of the Data Analyst Nanodegree Program at Udacity.